 If you’ve only traveled domestically, you’ll quickly discover that international travel is an entirely different beast.
-Between passports, luggage, travel insurance, customs and immigration – it’s a new experience.
+Between passports, luggage, travel insurance, customs, and immigration – it’s a new experience.
 Begin preparing yourself for international travel months in advance to guarantee that you have a seamless travel experience.

-However, be ready for unforeseen issues; since you will likely be dealing with different airlines, countries and governments, you must have a certain degree of flexibility and patience.
+However, be ready for unforeseen issues; since you will likely be dealing with different airlines, countries, and governments, you must have a certain degree of flexibility and patience.
 Fortunately, by planning as much as possible, you’ll be ready for your international trip.

 Prepare Your Passports and Visas

 Immediately after deciding to take an international trip, begin applying for your passport and any required visas.
 Passports can take some time to receive depending on your home location and the time of the year.
 Visit government websites to find information regarding how to apply for your passport.
-It will typically require a fee, paperwork and passport pictures.
+It will typically require a fee, paperwork, and passport pictures.

 Visas are stamps within your passport that allow you to enter your destination country.
-Depending your country of origin and destination, you may not require a visa.
+Depending on your country of origin and destination, you may not require a visa.
 Alternatively, you may not even be able to board the plane without a visa for your destination.
 Again, visit the government’s website for your destination to view their rules for entry.
 The rules can vary dramatically for each country.
 However, generally, you will receive your visa by taking your passport (or safely mailing it) to that country’s consulate within your own country.
 Depending on your age, you may also require a medical release and travel insurance to enter the country.

-Airfare, Packing and Lodging
+Airfare, Packing, and Lodging

 Once your visas and passports have been approved and received, you can safely assume you’ll be able to travel to your destination country.
-You will then be able to proceed with making the necessary travel arrangements: airfare, packing and lodging.
+You will then be able to proceed with making the necessary travel arrangements: airfare, packing, and lodging.

 - Airfare – Typically, you will be flying to your international destination.
-If you are traveling by boat, car or train, you will need to make reservations on your desired mode of transportation as soon as possible.
+If you are traveling by boat, car, or train, you will need to make reservations on your desired mode of transportation as soon as possible.
 Otherwise, you will need to begin browsing flights to your destination.
 As a rule, the sooner you purchase your ticket, the better.

 – One element to consider when flying internationally is the possibility of interacting with different airlines.
 When flying domestically, switching between airlines is seamless; however, when it comes to international travel, it can be much different.
-At any international layover, you may have to completely leave the airport, obtain your checked back, and check back in to your new airline.
+At any international layover, you may have to completely leave the airport, obtain your checked back, and check back into your new airline.